stackj007/automated-toll-collection/README.md

 - [ ] Rename header to navbar
 - [ ] Remove all module.css files, restructure pages directory to have no sub-directories
 - [ ] Resolve other TODO in code
+- [ ] replace all icons with radix icons (if possible)
+- [ ] put merge /ui folder in /components/ui folder

 #### backend